How to Clean Soot off of Woodwork?

 How to Prevent Wood Posts from Rotting in the Ground?

-When it comes to creating an attractive backyard garden, wooden posts and poles can play a big role.
-Unlike concrete, timber posts look more stylish as well as warmer.
+When it comes to creating an attractive backyard garden, wooden fence posts and poles can play a big role.
+Unlike concrete, timber posts look more stylish and warmer.
 Plus, if you have a large property, wooden fence posts can easily be used to complement additional features like decking and trees in your garden.
-The … Read more
+The only … Read more

 How to Keep Green-Wood from Splitting and Cracking?